flintlib/arb/doc/source/bernoulli.rst

 .. var:: fmpq * bernoulli_cache

-    Global cache of Bernoulli numbers.
+    Cache of Bernoulli numbers.
+Uses thread-local storage if enabled in FLINT.

 .. function:: void bernoulli_cache_compute(long n)

-    Makes sure that the Bernoulli numbers up to at least `B_{n-1}` are cached globally.
-Warning: this function is not currently threadsafe.
+    Makes sure that the Bernoulli numbers up to at least `B_{n-1}` are cached.
+    Calling :func:`flint_cleanup()` frees the cache.

 Bounding